epi-sam/vmTools/README.md

 ## What is it?

 - Version Management Tools For Data Science Projects using R6 classes.
-   - Lightweight data versioning using the file system
+   - Lightweight data versioning using the file system and symbolic links
       - No database required
    - User-control of important versions with automated logs and reports
       - best   - a single best folder of data/outputs
       - keep   - an arbitrary number of important folders to keep
-      - remove - an arbitrary number of folders staged for removal (with option to delete)
+      - remove - an arbitrary number of folders staged for removal (with method to delete)

-## Can you show me how it works?
+## How does it work?

 - See the vignettes folder for examples of how to use the package.

-## When was it last updated, and how?
+## When was the package updated?

 - See the NEWS file